How to Detect and Treat Hydrangea Root Rot: A Complete Guide

 3. Plant at the appropriate depth: When planting hydrangeas, be sure to plant them at the same level they were growing in their container.
 Don’t bury the stem or leave it exposed above the ground.

-4. Provide adequate spacing: Plant hydrangeas at least three feet apart to allow for proper air circulation and prevent overcrowding, which can contribute to disease.
+4. Provide adequate spacing: Plant hydrangeas at least three feet apart to allow for proper air circulation and avoid overcrowding.

 5. Avoid overwatering: Water your hydrangeas deeply but infrequently rather than frequently and shallowly.
 Allow the top inch of soil to dry out before watering again.

-Additionally, adding compost or other organic matter to the soil will help improve drainage and retain good levels of moisture needed for healthy plant growth.
+Incorporating compost or other organic materials into the soil can enhance drainage and maintain the necessary moisture levels for robust plant growth.

 Properly monitoring the soil’s pH level and fertility is crucial in preventing root rot on your hydrangea plants.